muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 * Chart: **Enrollment Activity**

-  Each marker on this chart represents the total number of enrolled course participants on a particular date.
+  Each marker on this chart represents the total number of enrolled learners on a particular date.
 To see the total enrollment count for each day, move your cursor over the chart to display a tip.

-The graph includes data for the 60 days leading up to the date of the last data update.
-For enrollment data for every day, starting with the course creation date, see the **Enrollment Breakdown** report.
+  The graph includes enrollment data for every day, beginning with the automated enrollment of the course creator on its creation date.
+This data is also available for review in tabular format and can be downloaded.
+See the **Enrollment Breakdown** report.

 * Count: **Current Enrollment**